 "Comparative fault" refers to a situation where more than one party is at least partially at fault for an accident.
 States follow different approaches in this scenario.

-General Statutes of Connecticut section 52-572h says that, in a personal injury lawsuit, you can recover against any other at-fault party, but your damages (your financial recovery) will be reduced by a percentage that corresponds to your share of liability.
+Connecticut General Statutes section 52-572h says that, in a personal injury lawsuit, you can recover against any other at-fault party, but your damages (your financial recovery) will be reduced by a percentage that corresponds to your share of liability.
 And you will not be able to recover anything at all if your share of fault for the accident exceeds 50 percent in comparison with other parties.
 This makes Connecticut a "modified comparative negligence" state.

 To see how this rule plays out in real life, we'll take a look at an example.
 Let's say you're driving a few miles-per-hour over the speed limit when another driver suddenly makes a left turn in front of you.
 Without enough time to stop, you collide with the other car.
 The other driver is found to be 80 percent at fault, but since you were speeding, the jury (or adjuster) figures that you were 20 percent at fault for the accident.
 If you would otherwise be entitled to a $10,000 award or settlement, it would be reduced to $8,000 based on your 20-percent share of fault.